LooihV/LooihV/README.md

 ###

 <p align="left">I'm Luis.
-My friends call me Weedo (short for Guido).
+My friends call me Luis (short for Guido).
 I'm from Colombia.
 I went to college to become a Systems Engineer, and here I am.<br><br>- 🔭 I’m currently working on my own SaaS project and at my university as an intern.<br><br>- 📖 I'm currently learning JavaScript and React.js, aiming to become a full-stack developer with Django REST API.<br><br>- 🤖 In my free time, I like to play video games and exercise.</p>

 ###